You’re eating vegetables, exercising, getting enough rest, and your house is clean…

-Anxiety is defined as “an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure.” by the American Psychological Association.
-A strong link between mold and anxiety has been established by recent studies.
+Anxiety is “an emotion characterized by tension, worried thoughts and physical changes like increased blood pressure.” by the American Psychological Association.
+Recent studies have established a strong link between mold and anxiety.

 One of the significant anxiety mediator symptoms is dopamine, which is decreased by toxic black mold’s devastation on the dopamine factories.

-Exposure to black mold increases excessive electrical activity, which is demonstrated by excessive blood flow to the brain.
+Exposure to black mold increases excessive electrical activity, demonstrated by excessive blood flow to the brain.

 Black Toxic Mold Doesn’t Stop There!

 A study published in 2014 found indications of morphological alterations in the dendrites of glutamatergic neurons in the cerebral cortex of subjects diagnosed with Schizophrenia, leading to long-term effects of black mold exposure.
-This can be linked to Sponaugle Institute’s Brain Chemistry research discovery that brains exposed to mold toxins have elevated glutamate levels.
-Just like the case of Heather.
+This can be linked to the discovery of Sponaugle Institute’s Brain Chemistry research that brains exposed to mold toxins have elevated glutamate levels, just like the case of Heather.